OmniVLM: A Token-Compressed, Sub-Billion-Parameter Vision-Language Model for Efficient On-Device Inference: Introduction

 The productionization of VLMs for edge deployment presents three primary challenges.
 First, visual input tokenization introduces substantial computational overhead.
-According to OpenAI's analysis~\cite{openai2023calculate}, processing a single $1024 \times 1024$ pixel image necessitates 765 tokens, comprising 170 tokens per $512 \times 512$ tile plus an additional 85 tokens for base processing overhead.
+According to OpenAI's analysis~\cite{openai2023calculate}, processing a single $1024 \times 1024$ pixel image requires 765 tokens, comprising 170 tokens per $512 \times 512$ tile plus an additional 85 tokens of base processing overhead.
 Second, power consumption poses a critical constraint for deployment on energy-limited devices.
 Recent empirical studies from Meta reveal that a 7B-parameter model consumes approximately 0.7J per token~\cite{liu2024mobilellmoptimizingsubbillionparameter}.
 Consequently, processing a $1024 \times 1024$ pixel image (765 tokens) requires approximately 536 J—consuming over 1\% of an iPhone's battery capacity (50 kJ)—before accounting for text processing.
-Third, existing VLMs with parameters below 2B demonstrate limited visual comprehension capabilities: the 1B-parameter nanoLLAVA achieves only 28.6\% accuracy on the MMMU benchmark~\cite{nguyen2024nanollava}, significantly underperforming compared to OpenAI's O1 model at 92.3\%~\cite{openai2024simpleevals}.
+Third, existing VLMs with fewer than 2B parameters demonstrate limited visual comprehension capabilities: the 1B-parameter nanoLLAVA achieves only 28.6\% accuracy on the MMMU benchmark~\cite{nguyen2024nanollava}, significantly underperforming OpenAI's o1 model at 92.3\%~\cite{openai2024simpleevals}.
 These challenges underscore the complexity of optimizing the trade-off between computational efficiency, energy consumption, and model performance for practical edge deployments.

-To address these limitations, we present OmniVLM, a sub-billion parameter (968M) multimodal model specifically optimized for edge device deployment.
-Our key contributions include: (1) a novel token compression mechanism that reduces image token requirements by 9x while maintaining visual fidelity, and (2) an enhanced output quality framework utilizing Direct Preference Optimization (DPO) with minimal parameter updates.
+To address these limitations, we present OmniVLM, a sub-billion-parameter (968M) multimodal model specifically optimized for edge-device deployment.
+Our key contributions include: (1) a novel token compression mechanism that reduces image token requirements by $9\times$ while maintaining visual fidelity, and (2) an enhanced output-quality framework utilizing Direct Preference Optimization (DPO) with minimal parameter updates.
 Through comprehensive evaluation on established benchmarks including MM-VET and ScienceQA, we demonstrate that OmniVLM achieves competitive performance while maintaining deployment feasibility on resource-constrained devices.
 Our research advances the state-of-the-art in efficient vision-language modeling, enabling practical deployment of multimodal capabilities across a broad range of edge computing scenarios.